Subash-A-A/Subash-A-A/README.md

 - 👀 I’m interested in Web development and Game development
 - 🌱 I’m currently doing a bachelor's degree in IT.
 - 💞️ I’m looking to collaborate on Web development projects.
+- 📫 Contact me:
-- 📫 My email: it.subashaa@gmail.com
+-    my email: it.subashaa@gmail.com

 <!---
 Subash-A-A/Subash-A-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.